 |Lucy Charles-Barclay||GBR||8:31:09||Challenge Roth 2019|

 |Gurutze Frades Larralde||ESP||8:31:12||Ironman Cozumel 2021|

-In September, Challenge Almere, which served as the World Triathlon Long Distance World Championships, saw three times added to the list as well.
-Usually considered a tough course because of the long stretches on open roads with strong winds, this year’s race in The Netherlands featured favourable wind conditions, which the elite athletes took full advantage of.
+In September, 2021, Challenge Almere, which served as the World Triathlon Long Distance World Championships, saw three times added to the list as well.
+Usually considered a tough course because of the long stretches on open roads with strong winds, that year’s race in The Netherlands featured favourable wind conditions, which the elite athletes took full advantage of.